 1. Complies with the law in the area of data protection, more specifically the Personal Data Protection Act (PDPA) and the General Data Protection Regulation and other applicable law, and observes best practices;

-2. Protects Axiom Translate LLP ’s customers and partners;
+2. Protects Axiom Translate Ltd ’s customers and partners;

 3. Guarantees transparency regarding the ways in which subjects’ personal data are stored and processed;

 4. Guarantees protection from risks, associated with data breaches.

 The information and data about you that we may require, use, and process, includes:

 - Information, submitted by you through filling out forms on Axiom Translate’s website or any other information you submit to us through the website or via email;

 - Records of correspondence through the website http://axiomtranslate.com/, email, phone or other methods;

 - Your answers to customer polls or questionnaires that we carry out;